-Our lab is currently has openings for the following positions:
+Our lab currently has openings for the following positions:

-If you are interested in pursuing graduate work in the Kawahara Lab, please email me with a statement of your research interests and a CV that provides your educational background (GPA, relevant biology, math and statistics classes), related work/field/lab experience, publications if any, and GRE scores if available.
+If you are interested in pursuing graduate work in the Kawahara Lab, please email me with a statement of your research interests and a CV that provides your educational background and research experience.

 We are always interested in training enthusiastic and talented undergraduate students.
-Students should be highly motivated and organized.
-If you are interested in joining our lab, please email Akito Kawahara.
+Students should be highly motivated , organized, and above all else excited to learn new things.
+If you are interested in joining our lab, please email Taylor Pierson or Akito Kawahara.

-Volunteer positions are now available.
+Volunteer positions are always available.
 There are also positions in the lab for talented high school students.

 Volunteer project positions include: